 - security – ensuring a more rapid response to health threats; and combating human trafficking and major cross-border crime.

 In order for a more unified region to rise up around the Baltic Sea, we work closely with experts from Estonian departments and others in their fields, get them together with their colleagues from the Nordic countries and help to produce synergy.

-Find out more about the Nordic countries' cross-border cooperation here.
+Find out more about the Nordic countries' cooperation on freedom of movement.